All 1 billion ash trees in Minnesota are susceptible to EAB unless treated!

 People can slow the spread of EAB, but not stop it.
 This is why you have to prepare for EAB even if you live outside a quarantine zone!

 Still not sure if your tree is an ash?
 We can help!
 Send a high-quality photo to us via Facebook, Twitter, Instagram, or emailwith the hashtag #ActOnAsh, and our forestry staff will have a look for you!

 If your ash tree has an early-stage infestation, it may still be able to be treated.
 But if the infestation advances too far, your ash tree may not be able to be treated.
 When it dies, it will become very brittle, and pose a dangerous risk to any property, person, or infrastructure nearby.
 See the “What do I need to do about my ash trees?” tab below for more information on what’s best for your tree.

 Your local government may have an Emerald Ash Borer management plan, but it likely only pertains to public trees.
 For many municipalities, public ash trees will simply be removed.
 Municipalities will not intervene in the health of trees on private property, so don’t wait for someone to tell you to do something about your ash tree!
 If you have ash trees on your property, you need to make a plan of action right now!

-Emerald Ash Borer has been in Minnesota for almost ten years; the time to act is now!
+Emerald Ash Borer has been in Minnesota for over ten years; the time to act is now!
 If you own an ash tree on your property, you will have to decide if you want to treat or remove your tree.
 The longer an ash tree is infested, the more dangerous it becomes, and the more expensive it is to have it removed.
 As a first step, consult a tree care company like Tree Trust Landscape Services.
 A tree care specialist will help you explore options for your trees.